boyahou/boyahou.github.io/_pages/about.md

 My CV can be found here (Dec 2025) [CV](../assets/boya_CV.pdf).

+## News:

+Jan 2026: Happy New Year!
+Wishing everyone a healthy, productive, and fulfilling 2026.
+Our manuscript, "Spatially-Coupled Network RNA Velocities: A Control-Theoretic Perspective", is now available on [arXiv](https://arxiv.org/abs/2601.01018).

 ## Research Interests:

 My research seeks to redefine modeling for autonomy by unifying modern machine learning with the rigor of systems and control theory, with application to power systems and biology.